torappinfo/uweb/README.md

 ![](https://i.postimg.cc/XJ58ysdN/option1.png)
 ![](https://i.postimg.cc/0NFnQT6H/option2.png)

-#### [Eweb browser](https://github.com/torappinfo/eweb) for Windows, MacOS and Linux
+#### [Ebrowser](https://github.com/torappinfo/eweb) for Windows, MacOS and Linux
-Eweb is less mature open source browser with the same philosophy of uweb.
+Ebrowser is a simple verison of uweb browser on the desktop.
+- Capture long screenshot as vector graphics.
+- Enabling web tech for vector designing to replace Adobe Illustrator/Inkscape.

 #### Help with localization
 We encourage everyone to help with localization.
 The following is how to do.